 Proposed Session

-The proposed tutorial is a continuation of previous tutorials attempting to simplify R for the I/O community.
+The proposed tutorial is a continuation of previous tutorials attempting to simplify R for the I-O community.
 By some measures, R has become one of the ten most popular programming languages (Cass, 2018) and is growing in popularity nearly as quickly as the general-purpose programming language Python (Robinson, 2017).
 R’s popularity may be partly due to the large ecosystem of support pages, books, blogs, tutorials, and R specific conferences.
 Several R packages, including dplyr (Wickham, François, Henry, and Müller), ggplot2 (Wickham, 2009), and data.table (Dowle and Srinivasan, 2018) have over 12,000 mentions on Stack Overflow (Robinson, 2017).

 Considerable information is contained on the internet.
 This data is often behind APIs, on unstructured HTML pages, or in particular formats such as XML or JSON.
 Putting this data into usable format for analyses can be difficult and require specific knowledge.
 R now has a wide variety of tools to access, process, and analyze web-based data (Munzert, Rubba, Meißner, and Nyhuis, 2015).
 Unfortunately, I-O psychologists often lack the training to be able to access this data for their own research purposes without tedious, manual processes or help from computer programmers.
-Building on several R-based master tutorials over the past few years (e.g., Schwall, Lustenberger, Beatty, and Jones, 2014; Schwall, Beatty, & Jones, 2015; Goebl, Jones, & Semmell, 2016; Goebl, Jones, & Semmell, 2018), this tutorial aims to bridge the gap between the typical I/O psychologist’s experience and R’s ability to solve research problems.
+Building on several R-based master tutorials over the past few years (e.g., Schwall, Lustenberger, Beatty, and Jones, 2014; Schwall, Beatty, & Jones, 2015; Goebl, Jones, & Semmell, 2016; Goebl, Jones, & Semmell, 2018), this tutorial aims to bridge the gap between the typical I-O psychologist’s experience and R’s ability to solve research problems.
 We will explain web-scraping as implemented by R in two parts.

 The first part of the tutorial will introduce packages that pull data from the web and put that data into a usable format within the R working session.
 We will introduce the terminology of web requests (such as PUT, POST, GET) and show how to construct appropriate requests to pull data from websites and translate that data for appropriate analysis.
 Our discussion will emphasize several packages that make pulling data from the web (such as httr; Wickham, 2017), and translating that data for use in further analyses (such as xml2; Wickham, Hester, and Ooms, 2018; and rjson; Couture-Beil, 2014) easier and consistent.